Tuberculosis For Health Professionals

 TB events

-Join local, state, and national experts to learn more about TB, in Wisconsin and their work to understand and improve care for people diagnosed with TB across our community.
-2024 sessions include:
+Join local, state, and national tuberculosis experts as they share their work to understand and improve care for people diagnosed with TB in our community.

 - TB Epidemiology and Resources: Local, State, and National